For pdf click here.

 Audience – This is intended for both club administrators as well as team coaches

 MTOC teams have some special considerations that administrators and coaches need to be aware of to plan properly and prevent surprises.
-If the team is placed in Girls or Boys Grade 6 Division 1 or 2, Grade 8 Division 1 or 2, Grade 10 Division 1 or 2, Grade 12/PG Division 1 either voluntarily or involuntarily - it is an MTOC team and needs to abide by the special rules for them.
+If the team is placed in Girls or Boys Grade 6 Division 1 or 2, Grade 8 Division 1 or 2, Grade 10 Division 1 or 2, or Grade 12/PG Division 1, either voluntarily or involuntarily - it is an MTOC team and needs to abide by the special rules for them.
 For more details on MTOC see the BAYS website "MTOC information" under the MTOC Tournament drop down.

-- Player Passcards Required.
-Each player needs a recent color photo (less than 2 years old - change in 2019) that is mostly face and front view.
-Your registration software will often have a module to make player passcards (Affinity the state software does as well) The registrar can also order blank stock from MYSA and do it manually (with a typewriter - remember those?).
+- Player Photos.
+Should the team advance to MTOC, player identification is required.
+Pre-season, take a picture of each player and coach as you don't want to wait until the day before.
+Each player needs a recent color photo that is mostly face and front view.
+You have three options to produce the required documentation, player addendum sheet which becomes page 2 of the roster, BAYS photo id which becomes sheet 2 of the roster or player passcards.
+Player passcards are stand alone and not attached to the roster as the other two methods are.
+Your registration software will often have a module to make player passcards (SportConnect the state software does as well) The registrar can also order blank stock from MYSA and do it manually (with a typewriter - remember those?).
+See notes at the end for links.